tech-learning-collective/katacoda-scenarios/foundations-command-line-basics/commands-versus-buttons/intro.md

 # Overview

-In this module, you'll learn:
+In this module, you&rsquo;ll learn:

 * What a command line interface is.
 * What a graphical interface is.